Superluminal propagation from IR physics

 Note that although $A$ is taken to be positive in Fig.\,\ref{fig_gau}, the signature does not change our conclusion.
 The first term in Eq.\,(\ref{intgau}) gives rise to the delta functions that indicate propagation with the speed of light.
 For the Gaussian-like function (\ref{modu}), the integration range of the second term in Eq.\,(\ref{intgau}) can be extended from $-\infty$ to $\infty$ approximately.
 Then the integration (\ref{intgau}) can be evaluated as

-We see that $\dot{\phi}$ is nonzero even in the spacelike region $x>t$, and thus, it is superluminal.
+We see that $\dot{\phi}$ is nonzero even in the spacelike region $x>t$, and thus, it means superluminal.

 From the above examples A, B, and C, we find that front velocities can be superluminal even if a dispersion relation is modulated only in the IR regime, namely, phase velocities are luminal in the UV limit.
-This conclusion is quite general since one requires special cancellation of the effects of IR modification in a dispersion relation like $\delta\omega$ to avoid superluminal propagation as represented by the second term in Eq.\,(\ref{intgau}).
+In fact, this conclusion is quite general since the second term in Eq.\,(\ref{intgau}) indicates that special cancellation of the effects of IR modification in a dispersion relation is needed to avoid superluminal propagation.